Use a dockable tabbed window for plugins

 P.S another idea is to have something similar to the GRASS plugin's Module tree for the plugins

-Updated by Alister Hood almost 2 years ago
+Updated by Alister Hood over 2 years ago

 - Category changed from C++ Plugins to GUI